mitesh-kr/HMM-POS-Tagger-From-Scratch/README.md

 3. Special analysis for unknown words (words not seen during training)

 ## Performance Comparison of HMM Configurations
+The results include a comparison between the 36-tag and 4-tag models.

 | Model                                | 36-Tag Accuracy | 4-Tag Accuracy |
 |--------------------------------------|----------------|---------------|